Flavonic dark matter

-The $\mathcal{Z}_{\rm N} \times \mathcal{Z}_{\rm M}$ flavour symmetry is a new discrete symmetry product capable of providing a solution to the flavour problem of the SM through the FN mechanism \cite{Abbas:2018lga,Abbas:2022zfb}.
+The $\mathcal{Z}_{\rm N} \times \mathcal{Z}_{\rm M}$ flavor symmetry is a new discrete symmetry product capable of providing a solution to the flavor problem of the SM through the FN mechanism \cite{Abbas:2018lga,Abbas:2022zfb}.
 This was first proposed in reference \cite{Abbas:2018lga}, and later two prototypes of this symmetry are investigated in reference\cite{Abbas:2022zfb}.
-In this work, we use a $\mathcal{Z}_{\rm N} \times \mathcal{Z}_{\rm M}$ flavour symmetry that goes beyond the prototype symmetries discussed in reference \cite{Abbas:2022zfb}.
-This is done by creating a flavour model where the mass of the top quark does not originate from the tree level SM Yukawa operator.
+In this work, we use a $\mathcal{Z}_{\rm N} \times \mathcal{Z}_{\rm M}$ flavor symmetry that goes beyond the prototype symmetries discussed in reference \cite{Abbas:2022zfb}.
+This is done by creating a flavor model where the mass of the top quark does not originate from the tree level SM Yukawa operator.
 This model is inspired by the hierarchical VEVs model \cite{Abbas:2017vws,Abbas:2020frs}, where even the mass of the top quark arises from the dimension-5 operator.
-This is done keeping in mind a possible technicolour origin of the $\mathcal{Z}_{\rm N} \times \mathcal{Z}_{\rm M}$ flavour symmetry.
+This is done keeping in mind a possible technicolor origin of the $\mathcal{Z}_{\rm N} \times \mathcal{Z}_{\rm M}$ flavor symmetry.

-Thus, we adopt the $\mathcal{Z}_{8} \times \mathcal{Z}_{22}$ flavour symmetry acting on the flavon field as well as the scalar and the fermionic sector of the SM as defined in table \ref{tab_z6z14}.
-The generic form of the Lagrangian, after imposing the $\mathcal{Z}_{8} \times \mathcal{Z}_{22}$ flavour symmetry on the SM, providing the masses to the SM fermions now reads,
+Thus, we adopt the $\mathcal{Z}_{8} \times \mathcal{Z}_{22}$ flavor symmetry acting on the flavon field as well as the scalar and the fermionic sector of the SM as defined in table \ref{tab_z6z14}.
+The generic form of the Lagrangian, after imposing the $\mathcal{Z}_{8} \times \mathcal{Z}_{22}$ flavor symmetry on the SM, providing the masses to the SM fermions now reads,

 where $i$ and $j$ represent family indices, $ \psi_{L}^q, \psi_{L}^\ell $ denote the quark and leptonic doublets, $ \psi_{R}^u, \psi_{R}^d, \psi_{R}^\ell $ are right-handed up, down type singlet quarks and leptons, $H$ and $ \tilde{H}= -i \sigma_2 H^* $ denote the SM Higgs field and its conjugate and $\sigma_2$ is the second Pauli matrix.
 We can write the effective Yukawa couplings $Y_{ij}$ in terms of the expansion parameter $ \epsilon= \dfrac{\langle \chi \rangle} { \Lambda}$ such that $Y_{ij} = y_{ij} \epsilon^{n_{ij}}$.